 3. Will I be committed to the assignment?

 If you’re a veteran CAT adjuster, you know that depending on the catastrophe season, some assignments can last anywhere from a few weeks to a year.
-When Super Storm Sandy hit, we had lots of assignments that lasted longer than first expected.
+With recent hurricanes like Michael, Harvey, Irma, and Florence, we had lots of assignments that lasted longer than first expected.
 Will you be committed to your assignment for the long haul or do you strictly want something that will only last a few weeks or months?
 Be honest with your recruiter so you can both be prepared for catastrophe season.

 4. How many assignments am I comfortable with?